PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION FIVE: IN-PERSON EVENT ATTENDANCE REQUIREMENTS

-The CCC may elect to gate some non-educational Chapter resources and discussion fora behind attending an in-person educational event, requirements for which are at the CCC and firearms training committee's discretion.
+The CCC may elect to gate some non-educational Chapter resources and discussion channels behind attending an in-person educational event, requirements for which are at the CCC and firearms training committee's discretion.
 At the CCC and firearms training committees discretion, the CCC may choose an expiration period after a member's last in-person class attendance at which time the member loses access to these non-educational resources.

 ## SECTION SIX: GOOD STANDING